Sharpness-Aware Minimization Can Hallucinate Minimizers: Two-dimensional synthetic function for visualization

-An analysis of the SAM minimizers as a function of the perturbation radius $\rho$ reveals two distinct regimes.
+An analysis of the minimizers of $f^{\mathrm{SAM}}$ as a function of the perturbation radius $\rho$ reveals two distinct regimes.
 For small $\rho$, the minimizers approach the critical points of $f$.
 Although $f^{\mathrm{SAM}}$ is not defined at a critical point, higher-resolution numerical experiments show convergence arbitrarily close to such points.
 At $\rho = 0$, $f^{\mathrm{SAM}}$ coincides with $f$, and the minimizers exactly match those of $f$.
 For $\rho = 0.5$, the minimizers remain on the original minimizer set, whereas for $\rho = 1.0$ and $\rho = 1.5$, they shift toward the maximizers of $f$.
 The corresponding gradient fields indicate that these critical points act as attractors of the SAM dynamics, consistent with the theoretical analysis of~\citet{compagnoni2023sde}.

-In contrast, for larger perturbation radii, the SAM minimizers form a curve on the right-hand side, starting near the maximizer and drifting outward as $\rho$ increases.
-This behavior is consistent with the proof of Theorem~\ref{main:thm1}, which shows that hallucinated minimizers emerge for a sufficiently large perturbation radius $\rho$.
+In contrast, for larger perturbation radii, the minimizers of $f^{\mathrm{SAM}}$ form a curve on the right-hand side, starting near the maximizer and drifting outward as $\rho$ increases.
+This behavior is consistent with the proof of Theorem~\ref{main:thm1}, which shows that hallucinated minimizers emerge for a large $\rho$.
 Theorem~\ref{thm:manifold} further establishes that these minimizers preserve the dimensionality of the original minimizer manifold.
 Meanwhile, the SAM gradient field shows that these minimizers act as attractors within their neighborhood, and the conditions of Theorem~\ref{thm:attractor} are indeed satisfied.

-Taken together, these observations show that our theory offers a full theoretical explanation of the empirical phenomena of hallucinated minimizers in this example.
+Taken together, this 2D example illustrates three qualitative regimes: (i) for small $\rho$, minimizers of $f^{\mathrm{SAM}}$ track minimizers/critical regions of $f$ (with the caveat that $f^{\mathrm{SAM}}$ is undefined exactly at critical points); (ii) as $\rho$ increases, the minimizers of $f^{\mathrm{SAM}}$ can drift toward high-loss regions near maximizers, consistent with the large-$\rho$ mechanism in Theorem~\ref{main:thm1}; and (iii) the resulting minimizers of $f^{\mathrm{SAM}}$ can form non-isolated, curve-like sets, consistent with the manifold mechanism in Theorem~\ref{thm:manifold}.
+Moreover, the SAM gradient field visually points toward these minimizer sets, suggesting local attraction in the sense of Theorem~\ref{thm:attractor} (the eigenvalue condition can be checked numerically in this low-dimensional setting).